ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 multi-call binary.
 Since we only defined three functions within the body of `EXPORTING-DEFINITIONS`, it is only going to build three symlinks to `my-scripts`.
 The `‑‑output $(NAME)` option specifies the output file.
 The `‑‑dump !` means to create an image, to enable a faster startup.
-The `‑‑lisp sbcl` specifies that we want to use SBCL, for this script; the option `‑‑quicklisp` specifies that we load [Quicklisp](https://www.quicklisp.org) with the image.
+The `‑‑lisp sbcl` option specifies that we want to use SBCL, for this script.
+The option `‑‑quicklisp` specifies that we load [Quicklisp](https://www.quicklisp.org) with the image.
 The `‑‑system $(NAME)` loads the system the we are building.
 The `‑‑dispatch-system $(NAME)/main` specifies the entrypoint of our program.

-### Building
+### <a name="building"></a>Building

 We are now ready to build the script and the symlinks.
 To do that, run:

     $ make install

 This will build the multi-call binary—`./my-scripts` and the corresponding symbolic links.
 The directory tree of `~/bin` should look like the following:

 ```bash
 $ tree ~/bin